 As you think about your recruitment marketing and employer brand content, remember that content shouldn’t be produced just for the sake of it (plus we’re all strapped for resources, so who has effort to waste?).
 We should ask, what’s the goal of the content?
 Is it to make a candidate laugh, teach them more about the company, engage with us, help them ascertain if they are a good fit, or get them to accept an offer?

-Whether it’s an instagram post of the company picnic or a culture video on the careers site, everything should be deliberate and answer candidates’ questions.
+Whether it’s an Instagram post of the company picnic or a culture video on the careers site, everything should be deliberate and answer candidates’ questions.
 For our internal sales search, we can use these four categories to tag every piece of recruitment marketing content.
 If there’s no clear purpose, we can rethink why we are putting it out in the world.

-The power of employee stories
+3. Harness the power of employee stories

 Lauryn spoke about the power of employee stories in recruitment marketing content.
 She showed examples of content that Stories Inc. has produced for clients, and some of the questions the Stories Inc. team uses when we interview our storytellers (crowd favorite: “When did you know you met your best friend at work?”).